lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

 interactive graphical users interface (GUI).
 (For a broader view of TOPCAT capabilities, please see the
 `TOPCAT webpage <http://www.star.bris.ac.uk/~mbt/topcat/>`_,
-which includes plentiful documentation, many examples, and various tutorials.)
+which includes documentation, examples, and tutorials.)

-To access DP0.2 from a non-RSP TAP utility like TOPCAT, one needs to generate an RSP access token.
+To access DP0.2 from a non-RSP TAP utility like TOPCAT, an RSP access token needs to be generated.
 How to generate and use an RSP access token is described by the `Rubin Science Platform APIs <https://data.lsst.cloud/api-aspect>`_ webpage and by the `Science Platform Tokens <https://nb.lsst.io/environment/tokens.html>`_ webpage.